WHAT WE DO

 Utah has seven Regional Healthcare Coalitions to facilitate collaborative all-hazard planning, training, and exercising to support effective and efficient response and recovery to an event that could impact a community’s health.
 The coalitions comprise of hospitals, EMS, emergency management, local health departments, clinics, long term care facilities, as well as other health care system stakeholders.

-The Bureau of EMS and Preparedness has also partnered with the following agencies to support their members’ preparedness efforts:
+The Office of EMS and Preparedness has also partnered with the following agencies to support their members’ preparedness efforts:

 - Utah Hospital Association (Utah Disaster Advisory Committee) – hospitals